 Solution: Ensure your brief give enough detail as to what to expect if influencer post late.
 Do they still get paid?
 Get that very clear.

 If you are an influencer, make sure you’re sticking to timelines, if you can’t it’s usually not a big deal as long as you communicate that the client stays up to date and knows when to expect your content.

 NUMBER 3: INFLUENCERS SUDDENLY DISAPPEAR

 Some flaky influencers suddenly disappear and clients do not get updated on campaign progress.
-Influencers who do not answer emails are seen as they are no longer interested in working with the brand and the agreement should be cancelled.
+Influencers who do not answer emails are seen as no longer interested in working with the brand and the agreement should be cancelled.